-You can focus on one of seven areas of study: Canadian Politics; Comparative Politics and Area Studies (Global North) or Comparative Politics and Area Studies (Global South); Gender and Politics; International Relations; North American Politics; Political Theory; and Public Affairs and Policy Analysis.
+Where better to study politics than the nation’s capital?
+Our location in Ottawa provides you with numerous chances to see politics not only nationally but internationally.
+You will examine such topics of study as international relations, transitions to democracy, parties and elections, globalization and social movements, and the culture and ideas of politics.
+You can focus on one of eight areas of study: Canadian Politics; Comparative Politics and Area Studies (Global North); Comparative Politics and Area Studies (Global South); Gender and Politics; International Relations; North American Politics; Political Theory; and Public Affairs and Policy Analysis.

-International exchanges are an exciting possibility during your third year.
-In fourth year, a Canadian/British Parliamentary internship or an internship with the Washington Center is an option for consideration.
+International or local exchanges are an exciting possibility during your third year, and you may also choose to undertake an internship of your choosing, with permission of the undergraduate supervisor.
+In fourth year, an internship with the Washington Center is an option for consideration.